dandon1990/golfs-jnts/README.md

         * Image of the swing to take when playing the particular shot.
         * An explanation of how long the swing should be and what the tempo should be.
         * A Comments section for users to read the conversation.
-        * The ability to Edit and Delete their on comments.
+        * The ability for users to Edit and Delete their own comments.

 ![Home page](/media/Tips-home-page.jpg)
 * The site’s home page Displays the most recent posts at the top of the page and then works back down the page in order of when they were created.
 There is also the option to sign-out after the user is logged in as well as the home button to take you back to the main page.